ValveSoftware/steamlink-sdk/external/xow/README.md

 - Input from the sticks is jumping around
     - Try the options listed on [this page](https://wiki.archlinux.org/index.php/Gamepad#Setting_up_deadzones_and_calibration) to set your deadzones.

+### USB incompatibilities

+Some USB controllers are known to cause issues with xow.
+Plugging your dongle into a USB port that uses an `ASMedia` controller will lead to problems.
+Most `Intel` USB controllers work well with xow.
+Power management issues can arise when using a USB 3 controller.
+These can lead to timeouts of the USB communication.
+The use of a USB hub can mitigate these problems.

+### Other problems

-In case of any problems, please open an issue with all the relevant details (dongle version, controller version, logs, captures, etc.) and I will see what I can do.
+In case of any other problems, please open an issue with all the relevant details (dongle version, controller version, logs, captures, etc.).

 **NOTE:** Please refrain from creating issues concerning input remapping, deadzones or game compatibility as these topics are outside the scope of this project.